Thebloodraccoon/book-managment-system/README.md

 # Book Management System

-Book Management System is web application with a RESTful API backend built using FastAPI and PostgreSQL.
+Book Management System is a web application with a RESTful API backend built using FastAPI and PostgreSQL.
 The system provides comprehensive book management capabilities including CRUD operations, bulk import, advanced filtering, and JWT-based authentication.
 The project is containerized using Docker and Docker Compose.

+⚠️ **Important:** For the default admin user, 2FA (two-factor authentication) is **not enabled**.

 ## 📋 Requirements